The cut norm and Sampling Lemmas for unbounded kernels: Appendix

-Applying part $(\mc{A})$ of Lemma \ref{le:martingale_diff2}, and taking the infimum over all valid $\vb$ for a fixed $X$, this finishes the proof. \end{proof} The above upper bound now only depends on $X$ through the random variable $N_{k,\va,Q_1,Q_2}(X)$, whose tail distribution we have control over via \eqref{eq:N_tail}.
-This can in turn be exploited to bound the expectation of the maximum, a significant step forward compared to the maximum of the expectations.\\
+Finally, taking the infimum over all valid $\vb$ for a fixed $X$, we obtain the desired claim. \end{proof} The expectation of the above upper bound now only depends on $X$ through the random variable $N_{k,\va,Q_1,Q_2}(X)$, whose tail distribution we have control over via \eqref{eq:N_tail}.
+This can in turn be exploited to bound the expectation of the maximum, a significant step forward compared to the maximum of the expectations.

 \begin{prop*}[Proposition \ref{prop:max_expect}] Let $k\geq 2$, $q\in[k]$ be integers, $p\geq 2$, and $\va>0$.
 Then for any kernel $U\in L^p_{sym}([0,1]^2)$, we have

 \end{prop*} \begin{proof} We have by Lemma \ref{le:max_upper}